Teaching: one of the most undervalued careers in the United Kingdom

 Thank you for reading this Hub.
 I hope you found it helpful and learned something new today.
 I would love it if you would share it on your favourite social media account such as Facebook or Twitter.
 Ritchie Hicks is a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk.
 Buy supporting this Hub and following the links to Amazon and Ebay you encourage me to bring new, refreshing content to Hubpages and help people out with new ideas, hints and tips; without it costing you a penny.

 More by this Author

 Condensation in the home can be a concern, but it's often easy to remedy.
-This Hub explains the causes of damp and how to cure it for free.
+This Hub explains how condensation causes damp and how to cure it - for good!

 UK schools built post WWII can expect insurance premiums to increase as insurance underwriters realise the true exposure of teachers and students to asbestos containing materials in schools.